dsullivan21/Football_Tracker/README.md

 - Uses pro_football_reference_web_scraper, numpy, sklearn, scipy
 - JSON File needs to be updated weekly with FPI Chance to Win
 - requires install of pro_football_reference_web_scraper, numpy, sklearn, scipy, PySimpleGUI
+- our sites more often than twenty requests in a minute.

 # Installation